Student Story Slam 2021

 All the finalists will have the option of being included in the Hong Kong Stories Podcast, listened to all over the world.

-This year’s theme is SECONDS.
+This year’s theme is (yet to be determined and will be announced soon).
 The theme is purposefully broad and open to interpretation.

 How and When?